FOSAPREPITANT DIMEGLUMINE injection, powder, lyophilized, for solution

 The safety of a single dose of fosaprepitant for injection in pediatric patients (6 months to 17 years) was evaluated in two active-controlled and a single-arm clinical study in patients who received either HEC or MEC.
 Patients also received ondansetron with or without dexamethasone.
 The adverse reaction profile was similar to adults.
 The safety analysis included 69 pediatric patients who received the recommended dose.
 An additional 70 patients received a single, higher-than-recommended dose.
 The most common adverse reactions that occurred in >15% of patients who received the recommended dose were anemia, neutropenia, thrombocytopenia, and febrile neutropenia.

-3-Day IV/Oral/Oral Aprepitant Regimen
+3-Day Fosaprepitant/Aprepitant Regimen

-In pediatric patients (12 to 17 years), the safety of the 3-day IV/oral/oral aprepitant regimen was evaluated in a single-arm clinical study including 12 patients who received a regimen of either HEC or MEC.
-In pediatric patients 6 months to 12 years of age, the safety of the 3-day IV/oral/oral aprepitant regimen was not directly evaluated.
-The safety of a single-dose of fosaprepitant for injection (3 mg/kg) administered on day 1 of the 3-day IV/oral/oral regimen was evaluated in one active-controlled and one single-arm study including 48 patients who received a regimen of either HEC or MEC.
-Patients also received ondansetron with or without dexamethasone.
-The adverse reaction profile was similar to adults and pediatric patients receiving a single dose of fosaprepitant for injection.
+In pediatric patients 12 to 17 years, the safety of the 3-day IV/oral/oral fosaprepitant/aprepitant regimen was evaluated in a single-arm clinical study including 12 patients who received a regimen of either HEC or MEC.
+In pediatric patients 6 months to 12 years of age, the safety of the 3-day IV/oral/oral fosaprepitant/aprepitant regimen was not directly evaluated.
+The safety of a single dose of fosaprepitant for injection (3 mg/kg) administered on day 1 of the 3-day IV/oral/oral regimen was evaluated in one active-controlled and one single-arm study including 48 pediatric patients 6 months to 12 years of age who received a regimen of either HEC or MEC.

 Because fosaprepitant is converted to aprepitant, those adverse reactions associated with aprepitant might also be expected to occur with fosaprepitant for injection.
 See the full prescribing information for aprepitant capsules for complete safety information regarding studies performed with oral aprepitant.